- Trading Post

 Hysteria and the Cyclist's Wardrobe

 For a brief period in the early 1990s my family lived in New York City.
-As a pre-teen hitherto brought up in obscure central European towns, there was much I found curious about my new surroundings.
+As a pre-teen who had been brought up in obscure central European towns, there was much I found curious about my new surroundings.
 But one image in particular burned into my mind's eye as iconic of the American metropolis: Ladies in skirt-suits, speed-walking to work, wearing running shoes and thick cotton socks over sheer, sometimes shimmery, pantyhose.
 From their manicured hands swung plastic bags containing stiletto-heeled pumps.

 "A more ridiculous look I cannot imagine," my mother declared, stunned by the unchicness of it.
 But soon enough, she too was pounding the pavement in LA Gear high-tops and white slouchy socks, maroon power suit straining at the seams from the rigours of her sporty new gait.